brown-ccv/ccv-website-hugo/content/english/about/_index.md

     computational research and support Brown’s academic mission.
 In practice, this frequently means partnering with researchers for projects that may span weeks, months, or years.
-In some cases, these partnerships can involve researchers using grant funds as partial support of one or our research software engineers or data scientists.
-We have a team of data scientist and research software engineers with a huge variety of scientific background (e.g., Engineering, Physics, Computer Vision, Biology, Psychology, Statistics, Applied Math, etc.), so we are very flexible in terms closely calibrating a person with a project. '
+In some cases, these partnerships can involve researchers using grant funds as partial support of one of our research software engineers or data scientists.
+We have a team of data scientists and research software engineers with a huge variety of scientific background (e.g., Engineering, Physics, Computer Vision, Biology, Psychology, Statistics, Applied Math, etc.), so we can closely calibrating a person with a project. '
 people:
   lead: CCV team is awesome!